slackapi/bolt-js/docs/_future/custom_functions.md

 <div class="section-content">
 On the next-generation platform, you can build **custom functions**, reusable building blocks of automation that are deployed to our infrastructure and accept inputs, perform some calculations, and provide outputs.
 Functions can be used as steps in [Workflows](/bolt-js/future/workflows)&mdash;and Workflows are invoked by [Triggers](/bolt-js/future/triggers).

-To create a function, we need to do three things:
+To create a function, we need to do the following:
 - [define the function](#define) in the Manifest;
 - [implement the function](#implement) in its respective source file;
-- [distribute the function](#distribute) so others can use it.
 </div>

 ---